Edward Hargraves: Contesting Hargraves' claims

 By 1853, Lister and the Tom brothers realised they had been used by Hargraves.
 They campaigned for a separate reward and sought to downplay Hargraves' role in the gold discovery in the public eye.

 Hargraves wrote a book entitled Australia and its Goldfields: a historical sketch of the Australian colonies from the earliest times to the present day with a particular account of the recent gold discoveries, published in 1855.
 This book increased the animosity between Hargraves and his former companions.

 Their bitter feud would continue until 1890, when a Legislative Assembly select committee finally credited Lister and the Tom brothers as the true discoverers of payable gold.
 However, the myth of Hargraves as the "discoverer of gold" continues.

 William Branwhite Clarke, who had been told in 1844 to keep quiet about his gold discovery, also campaigned for recognition.

 Matt Murphy, in his 2025 book Gold: The Remarkable Story of Edward Hammond Hargraves, describes Hargraves a "loathsome charlatan".

-Later life
+Later life and death

 In 1851, Hargraves was appointed Commissioner of Crown Lands in recognition for his reputed gold find.

 In 1856, he purchased a 640 acre landing at Budgewoi on the Central Coast of New South Wales.
 He went on to build "Norahville" (also called Hargraves House) at Noraville.
 Wollombi Aboriginal tribe members are known to have worked on the property.
 Some sources state that Hargraves had "befriended" the Aboriginal tribe members.

 By the early 1860s, he was "virtually penniless".
 He asked Victoria for the balance of the £5,000 they had promised, and when it wasn't forthcoming, travelled to Melbourne and conducted a hateful campaign against members of parliament.

 In 1877, Hargraves was granted a pension of £250 per year by the Government of New South Wales, which he received until his death in 1891.

+Hargraves died at his residence in the Sydney suburb of Forest Lodge, on 29 October 1891, and was buried at Waverley Cemetery.